leap-stc/ChaosBench/README.md

 - RMSE

 ## 4. Tutorial
 You can learn more about our benchmarking approach through our assortment of Jupyter notebooks under `notebooks`.
-It covers topics ranging from `dataset_exploration`, `modeling`, and `evaluation`.
+It covers topics ranging from `dataset_exploration`, `modeling`, `training`, and `evaluation`.